grantcolley/dotnetwhat/README.md

 #### S — Single Responsibility Principle
 A class should have one reason to change.
 This means it should focus on a single, cohesive responsibility.

+> “Think of SRP in terms of reasons to change rather than simply making classes small.
+If persistence and notification rules change for completely different reasons, I don't want them coupled in the same class.”

 Example - Instead of one `Invoice` class printing, saving, and calculating everything, responsibilities are split.
 ```C#
 // ❌ Violates SRP: OrderService handles persistence, validation, and notifications